lethanhdat160607-sys/CTF-NOTE/CTF-Writeups/picoCTF/General Skills/Easy/2026/Undo.md

 Based on the string structure, we find that this format perfectly corresponds to the competition flag format picoCTF{...}.
 Specifically, the

-phrase cvpbPGS matches picoCTF in both the number of characters and the capitalization position.
-When checking the distance between the actual
+phrase cvpbPGS matches picoCTF in both the number of characters and the capitalization position When checking the distance between the actual

 character (c) and the expected character (p), we find a deviation of exactly 13 alphabetical units.